 Hike the Hill

-The 2014 Hike the Hill event is scheduled for May 6 and May 7 in Washington D.C.
-Please mark your calendars and be ready to attend this important credit union advocacy event.
+The 2014 Hike the Hill event took place on May 6 and May 7 in Washington D.C.

 The Michigan Credit Union League (MCUL) Hike the Hill is an important grassroots program to provide credit unions with the opportunity to visit Washington to educate decision makers on credit union issues.
 When credit unions participate in Hike the Hill, they continue to tell their story to lawmakers and weigh in on important issues that impact them.